 Interests beyond spending time with his wonderful supportive family (Stephanie and Andrew, Peter, and Ben) have focused on the success of the Cooper Health System, and mentorship/development of students, residents, and faculty.
 Dr. Chansky’s personal philosophy as a physician is embracing the privilege to be at the bedside, and treating each patient with the utmost respect, kindness and empathy.
 The Department of Emergency Medicine has contributed significantly toward the development of our own four year Cooper Medical School of Rowan University.
 Dr. Chansky continues to enjoy caring for patients, and bringing young learners to the bedside.

-Andrew L. Nyce, MD, is an Associate Professor of Emergency Medicine at CMSRU.
+Andrew L. Nyce, MD, is an Associate Professor of Emergency Medicine and Assistant Dean for Graduate Medical Education at CMSRU.
 After graduating from the Pennsylvania State University, he attended Jefferson Medical College where he earned his MD.
 He was a member of the founding class of the Emergency Medicine Residency Program at Cooper University Hospital and joined as a faculty member at Cooper immediately after residency.
-Over the past twenty years, he has served the Director of Undergraduate Medical Education, Program Director for a decade and is currently the Vice Chairman of the Department where he concentrates on education and ED operations.
+Over the past 20 years, he has served the Director of Undergraduate Medical Education, Program Director for a decade and is currently the Vice Chairman of the Department where he concentrates on education and ED operations.
 He has earned multiple teaching awards in addition to being awarded membership to the Alpha Omega Alpha Honor Society.
 Dr. Nyce has multiple publications and has contributed meaningfully to multiple educational innovations.
 He remains passionate and committed towards undergraduate and graduate medical education and serves on GMEC at Cooper to help mentor young programs and/or programs in need.
 He lectures on orthopaedic emergencies, bedside communication and leads a senior resident curriculum designed to assist residents as they transition out of residency to independent practice.